Questorian/sas-reference/README.md

 sas-reference
 =============

-Notes, learnings and msuings in SAS and data manipulation in general (outside of SQL databaess).
+Notes, learnings and msuings in SAS and data manipulation in general (outside of SQL databases).